 - 1:4 Stroke

 - 1:10 Diabetes

 - 1:40 Autism

 - 1:10 Attention Deficit

-While it seems like disease is a natural part of life, especially for Americans, human health does not have to be so plagued by disease as it is now.
+While it seems like poor health is a natural part of life, especially for Americans, human health does not have to be so plagued by disease as it is now.
 We can live healthier lives without all the unnecessary suffering.

-The purpose of this post is to help me and others gain some insight from the confusing mess of information surrounding health and diet.
-By no means is the information completely accurate, but I can assure you that it is my best effort at this point in time.
+The purpose of this presentation is to help me and others gain some insight from the confusing mess of information surrounding health and diet.
+By no means is the information in this blog post accurate, but I can assure you that it is my best effort at this point in time.
 At the end of the day, whatever you conclude, hopefully you will learn at least a thing or two.
 With that said, have an open mind and let us try to uncover the relation between human health and diet.

 So to begin, how do we start to tackle such a difficult problem?
 We can begin by identifying the question we should ask, which would be asking the broadest question possible; this is no easy task.
 I think we can all agree that the big question is (or at least should be)…

 That’s it.
 It may seem rather straightforward, but surprisingly you may realize that your big question is really how do I lose weight, how do I build muscle, how do I get rid of <insert disease>, or even how do I prove him/her wrong?
 Anyways, now that we have identified the big question we can break it down by specifically asking the question: